 Deploying VA GitHub Repository Procedures

 The document is arranged to facilitate the administrator’s tasks with creating a Veterans Administration as per the standards for deploying a GitHub repository in the GitHub organizations: “Github.com/department-of-veterans-affairs” or the “https://github.ec.va.gov/EPMO”.
-Most importantly this document established several naming conventions for teams, repository names and branches.
+Most importantly this document establishes several naming conventions for teams, repositories and branches.

 Where to Start